SDK

 API keys

 API keys are org-level — one set of keys works for every app in your org.
-Sent via the X-API-Key header.
+The SDK sends them via the X-API-Key header.
 Owners create them; builders and viewers use them.

 Create one